Zoey Stark: Raw (2023–2026)

-On the September 4 edition of Raw, Stark lost to Shayna Baszler by technical submission, after fainting to Baszler's Kirifuda Clutch.
+Two nights later on Raw, Stark lost to Shayna Baszler by technical submission, after fainting to Baszler's Kirifuda Clutch.
 After the match, Baszler gave praise to Stark's toughness.
-In the next week, Stark ran out to save Baszler, when Baszler was attacked by Chelsea Green and Piper Niven, after Baszler's match with Green.
-On the September 18 edition of Raw, Stark and Baszler teamed up for the 1st time, to face Green & Niven, however, the match ended in a no contest, after Nia Jax interrupted the match.
-At Crown Jewel, Stark failed to win the Women's World Championship from Rhea Ripley, in a fatal-five way match, also involving Raquel Rodriguez, Nia Jax and Baszler, (who Ripley pinned to retain the title).
-On the following episode of Raw, Stark won a battle royal for a Women's World Championship match, against Ripley at Survivor Series: WarGames, but failed to win the title.
-At Raw: Day 1, Stark and Baszler defeated Tegan Nox and Natalya, to become the #1 contenders for the WWE Women's Tag Team Championship.
-Stark competed in the Queen of the Ring tournament, where she lost in the quarterfinals.
+The next week, Stark ran out to save Baszler from an attack by Chelsea Green and Piper Niven after Baszler's match with Green.
+On the September 18 episode of Raw, Stark and Baszler teamed up for the first time, facing Green and Niven; the match ended in a no contest after interference from Nia Jax.
+At Crown Jewel on November 4, Stark failed to win the Women's World Championship from Rhea Ripley in a fatal-five way match, also involving Raquel Rodriguez, Jax and Baszler, who Ripley pinned to retain the title.
+On the following episode of Raw, Stark won a battle royal for a Women's World Championship match against Ripley at Survivor Series: WarGames on November 25, which she lost.
+In May 2024, Stark competed in the Queen of the Ring tournament, where she lost to Lyra Valkyria in the quarterfinals.
+At Clash at the Castle on June 14, she and Baszler competed in a triple threat match for the WWE Women's Tag Team Championship, which was won by The Unholy Union (Alba Fyre and Isla Dawn).
+At Money in the Bank on July 6, Stark competed in the namesake ladder match, which was won by Tiffany Stratton.

-On the July 8 edition of Raw, Stark and Baszler aligned themselves with the returning Sonya Deville, after weeks of declining the latter's offer, calling themselves Pure Fusion Collective (P.F.C.).
-Stark entered the tournament to crown the inaugural Women's Intercontinental Champion, where she lost in the semifinals.
-At Royal Rumble, Stark entered the match at #8, where she helped Baszler and Deville eliminate Maxxine Dupri, but she was eliminated by Bianca Belair, and Naomi.
-On February 7, Deville's contract was not renewed by WWE, making P.F.C. a tag team consisting of Stark and Baszler.
-On the April 11 edition of Smackdown, P.F.C. took part in a tag team gauntlet match to earn a WWE Women's Tag Team Championship match at WrestleMania 41, but were defeated by Bayley & Women's Intercontinental Champion Lyra Valkyria.
-On May 2, Shayna Baszler was released by WWE, effectively ending P.F.C.
+On the July 8 episode of Raw, Stark and Baszler aligned themselves with the returning Sonya Deville, after weeks of declining the latter's offer, calling themselves Pure Fusion Collective (P.F.C.).
+In December, Stark entered the tournament to crown the inaugural Women's Intercontinental Champion, where she lost to Dakota Kai in the semifinals.
+At Royal Rumble on February 1, 2025, Stark entered the match at number 8, where she helped Baszler and Deville eliminate Maxxine Dupri, before being eliminated by Bianca Belair and Naomi.
+Six days later, Deville's contract was not renewed by WWE, relegating P.F.C. to a tag team consisting of only Stark and Baszler.
+On May 2, Baszler was released by WWE, effectively ending P.F.C.

-On the May 19 episode of Raw, Stark took part in a triple threat Money in the Bank qualification match, facing Rhea Ripley and Kairi Sane.
-During the match, as Stark attempted a missile dropkick from the top ropes, she landed awkwardly on her right knee, and appeared to be in serious pain.
-She was removed from the match immediately, and it was later confirmed that she would be out of action.
+On the May 19 episode of Raw, Stark faced Ripley and Kairi Sane in a triple threat Money in the Bank qualifying match in what would be her final match in WWE.
+During the match, as Stark attempted a missile dropkick from the top rope, she landed awkwardly on her right knee.
+Stark was removed from the match immediately, and she later confirmed she had torn her ACL, MCL, and meniscus in a social media post.
+On April 24, 2026, Stark was released from WWE, ending her five-year tenure with the promotion.